Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Evaluation

-\textbf{Metrics.} Latency remains the most critical concern in mobile scenarios.
-Consequently, our primary performance metric is the I/O latency during inference, which constitutes the majority of the overall end-to-end latency.
-For a more granular analysis, we also consider metrics such as IOPS and Bandwidth.
+\textbf{Metrics.} We use the end-to-end latency per token as our primary performance metric and measure I/O bandwidth for a finer analysis.
+Specifically, we use the kernel io\_uring~\cite{liburing} to load data from flash memory, measuring I/O latency as the time from the first request issue to the last, and calculating bandwidth based on the total data read.
 Notably, bandwidth here refers to the effective bandwidth, which only considers the activated neurons.
+For all LLMs, we offload their FFN blocks to flash memory and maintain a 0.05 cache ratio in DRAM.
 We normalize the metrics values when large discrepancies occur for clarity.
-All metrics are averaged over 100 token generations and repeated across 10 trials.
+All metrics are averaged over 128 token generations, repeated across 10 trials.